nihadatakishiyev/monthly_reporting_software/readme.md

 ## About Project

-This problem was built for one of local companies; however, did not reach the production stage.
+This software product was built for one of local companies; however, did not reach the production stage.
 The aim of the project was to build a platform which contains reports of different departments in one place.
 To build those reports data for different departments were collected from different data sources through provided APIs.

 ## Used Technologies
 - PHP Laravel